machinekoder/pickit-docs/docs/documentation/teach/how-to-use-pickit-teach.rst

 -----------------------

 This article describes how to get started with the Pickit Teach engine.
-Pickit Teach is a detection engine in Pickit which can search for objects based on a previously shown example object.
-It is primarily used to find irregularly shaped objects that don't fit in one of the basic shape categories, like cylinders, spheres, squares, rectangles, circles, and ellipses.
+Pickit Teach is a detection engine which can search for objects based on a previously shown example object.
+It is primarily used to find irregularly shaped objects that don't fit in one of the basic shape categories, like cylinders, spheres, squares, rectangles, circles or ellipses.

 .. contents::
     :backlinks: top